Pope John Paul 11 Awards

 The joy of bringing the ‘Good News’ of Christ to others must first of all begin with those who are close to us.
 It should not stop there however, but must proceed beyond the sphere of our normal life.
 That purpose can be facilitated within the Legion of Mary with the movement known as Peregrinatio Pro Christo (PPC).
 Members of the Legion of Mary go on PPC when they take the time and means to share their faith in God with others, especially in a different country.

 One of the many PPC projects undertaken by Legion members in Ireland and especially by those in the Killala diocese was the recent trip to Saint Patrick’s parish, Soho in London.
-Organised by the Legion HQ in Dublin for September 2015 was a team of eight members, four men and four women who undertook a week’s work of engaging with people in the centre of London, visiting apartments and talking to people on the street, those that worked in London and asking them to consider the Catholic Church as the vehicle of bringing them the best understanding of God’s plan for mankind’s salvation, the Catholic Church been the only church that Our Lord Jesus Christ founded on Earth.
+Organised by the Legion HQ in Dublin for a team of eight members, four men and four women who undertook a week’s work of engaging with people in the centre of London, visiting apartments and talking to people on the street, those that worked in London and asking them to consider the Catholic Church as the vehicle of bringing them the best understanding of God’s plan for mankind’s salvation, the Catholic Church been the only church that Our Lord Jesus Christ founded on Earth.

 Fr Joe Hogan, Kilcommon Erris parish who was the spiritual leader of the group for the week said